 Mansfield Park was Jane Austen’s third novel.
 It was published in 1814 and is likely her most controversial novel because of Fanny Price, a character who some nineteenth century readers found timidity, priggish, and unlikable.
 Additionally, while it is a morally wholesome novel, Austen avoided many of the important issues of the day, such as the Napoleonic War, the Industrial Age, and abolishing the slave trade.

 While Austen may have been indifferent to the happenings in the outside world, the world she created inside her book took readers on a journey of of love and romance.
 Helping in this romantic endeavor were the interesting words she chose when writing her book.
 Fifteen of the words found in Mansfield Park are described and defined below.
 Continue reading

-But the conjurer’s final feat was to be the most startling and amazing.
-According to the Bottle Conjurer, he guaranteed that while on stage and in full view of the audience, he would stuff himself, from head to toe, into a common quart bottle.
-After doing so the bottle was to be passed between audience members so that they could examine and reassure themselves he was contained within it.
+But the conjuror’s final feat was to be the most startling and amazing.
+According to the Bottle Conjuror, he guaranteed that while on stage and in full view of the audience, he would stuff himself, from head to toe, into a common quart bottle.
+After doing so the bottle was to be passed to audience members so that they could examine and reassure themselves he was contained within it.
 Moreover, supposedly, this amazing and miraculous feat had already been witnessed by many of the “crowned heads of Asia, Africa, and Europe.”
 Continue reading